Eikonal amplitudes from curved backgrounds

-We find that this $1\to1$ scattering amplitude, $M_2$, always has the structure of an eikonal amplitude: \be M_{2}=\frac{2\pi\,p^0\,\delta({p^{0}}'-p^{0})}{4 \sqrt{(p \cdot P)^2-m^2M^2}}\,\, \mathcal{M}_{\mathrm{eik}}\,, \ee where $p^{\prime\,\mu}$, $p^\mu$ are the incoming and outgoing momenta of the scalar of mass $m$, $P^{\mu}$ is the 4-momentum of the background source, $M$ is the ADM mass of the background and the remaining part $\cM_{\mathrm{eik}}$ is to be identified as an eikonal amplitude (stripped of an overall delta function).
+We find that this $1\to1$ scattering amplitude, $M_2$, always has the structure of an eikonal amplitude: \be M_{2}=\frac{2\pi \: \delta({p^{0}}'-p^{0})}{4M}\,\, \mathcal{M}_{\mathrm{eik}}\,, \ee where $p^{\prime\,\mu}$, $p^\mu$ are the incoming and outgoing momenta of the scalar of mass $m$, $M$ is the Arnowitt-Deser-Misner (ADM) mass of the background with momentum $P^{\mu}$ and the remaining part $\cM_{\mathrm{eik}}$ is to be identified as an eikonal amplitude (stripped of an overall delta function).

 We evaluate this $1\to1$ amplitude in the background space-times of the Schwarzschild and Kerr black holes.
 In the Schwarzschild case, we recover the known results for gravitational scattering of massive scalars in the eikonal regime, which provides a consistency check for the proposal.
 In Kerr, we obtain an eikonal amplitude corresponding to the exponentiation of the tree-level $2\to2$ amplitude between a massive scalar and a massive particle of arbitrarily large quantum spin~\cite{Guevara:2018wpp}.
 This result can be viewed as evidence in favor of eikonal exponentiation with spin, as well as an alternative derivation of the tree-level amplitude.